12 Fun Trunk or Treat Decorations: Theme Ideas for Your Car

 Are the kids going as animals?
 Especially for tots, there are usually a ton of adorable elephant and lion costumes around.
 Parents can dress as animals too, or as explorers.

 Bring some houseplants, fake snakes and a few stuffed animals to decorate your trunk.
 Bonus points for playing some animal sounds!
+This safari party kit is perfect to pull it all together.
 (There are some free apps you can download to play these)

 You could also make a killer playlist with songs that take you to someplace warmer.
 Think Toto’s ‘Africa’, Glass Animal’s ‘Pools’, and Kool & the Gang’s ‘Jungle Boogie’ to get you started.

 I haven’t seen this used yet, so maybe you could be the first!
 My kids love the Hotel Transylvania films and this gives a fresh spin to that vampire costume you probably have left over somewhere.